About Run Africa

 “What level of runner must I be to join one of your programmes?”
 A passion for fitness is all you need!
 We cater to all levels of ability, from total novices and keen walkers to full-time elite runners.
 Our personalised coaching and small training groups allow us to find the right kind of challenge for everyone.
 If your goal is to improve a personal best time, our athlete trainers will help you get there.
 Similarly, if you have milder athletic ambitions, training alongside one of our local running guides can be a hugely motivating experience which educates and encourages you toward a more independent fitness lifestyle.

 “Can Run Africa accommodate my own training routine?”
 We pride ourselves in offering authentic East African training routines suited to the locale, but we are also happy to accommodate any specific training routines that you might want to include.

 “Is accommodation included in the price of your programmes?”
 For groups and clubs, yes it is.
 For our individual visitors, generally not.
 We can include or not, depending on your preference.
 We are also happy to make recommendations.

 “Can I extend my stay?”
 Yes you can!
 We’ll adapt your programme to suit the time you can visit and can help you extend it if you decide to, including recommending partner tour companies with whom to visit other parts of the country.

 About health and travel

 “What medical precautions should I take before visiting?”
 You should be covered by international health insurance when you travel abroad.
 You should also visit your government’s travel-health advice website.
-There is no malaria or tropical disease in the highland areas, but if you wish to travel to hotter, lowland parts of the country such as the south and west, we suggest that you consult with a doctor.
+There is no malaria or tropical disease in the highland areas, but if you wish to travel to hotter, lowland parts of the country such as the South or the West, we suggest that you consult with a doctor.
 If you have special medical needs, we are happy to discuss them with you.